semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 The job namespace is not shared between jobs.
 Instead, each job gets assigned a dedicated namespace in every run.

-Job artifacts are great to store debugging data such as build logs, screeshots and screencast.
+Job artifacts are great to store debugging data such as build logs, screenshots and screencasts.
 In other words, any situation where you don't need to share data with other jobs.

 The following example shows a common combination of job and workflow artifacts: